Engee documentation

 Digital Filter Editor

-Filter Designer filter designer icon - is an Engee application designed for flexible customisation and design of various types of digital filters.
-With this tool it is possible to design filters that fulfil different frequency response requirements, providing efficient filtering of signals in various fields such as digital signal processing, telecommunications and audio engineering.
+Filter Designer filter designer icon — This is an Engee application designed for flexible configuration and design of various types of digital filters.
+With this tool, you can design filters that meet various frequency response requirements, providing efficient signal filtering in various fields such as digital signal processing, telecommunications, and audio technology.

 To open the filter editor, go to the Engee application window engee apps and select Filter Designer filter designer icon.
-The Digital Filter Editor opens in a separate browser tab and takes some time to load:
+The digital filter editor opens in a separate browser tab and takes some time to download.:

 filter designer main

-In the editor you can select filter type, synthesis method, filter order and set frequency parameters depending on specific tasks.
+In the editor, you can select the filter type, synthesis method, filter order, and set frequency parameters depending on specific tasks.
 These functions allow you to create filters with specified characteristics.

-After all the settings have been made, click the Filter synthesis button at the bottom of the editor to display the information on the graphs:
+After all the settings are set, click the Filter Synthesis button at the bottom of the editor to display information on the charts.:

 filter calculate